-Eleken is an agency full of UI/UX designers working for brands of all shapes and sizes.
-We’ve tried dozens of research apps, and handpicked the ones that are the most helpful, creative, unique, or exceptional.
-Below you will find the top 8 of our favorite online user research tools –– hopefully, they will be useful for you too.
+But don’t worry, you’ve come to the right place.
+Eleken is an agency full of UI/UX designers working for SaaS businesses of all shapes and sizes.
+We’ve tried dozens of research tools and handpicked the ones that are the most helpful, creative, unique, or exceptional.
+Below, you will find the top 10 of our favorite user research tools –– hopefully, they will be useful for you, too.
+And if you’d like to learn more about the UX research process, consider watching the video below.

-UX analytics software
+UX analytics and heatmapping software to gather user data

 Google Analytics